 But for the past two years retro trainers have really been trending, too.
 I enjoy these New Balance x J.Crew retro trainers (similar) because they fit the bill of the trending shoes, but they are in a subdued tan color that actually elongates my lets a bit when I’m wearing shorts.
 I’ve filled the shopping widget below with a number of great options at all price points.

 Once the warm weather is here I’ll be wearing sandals more days than not.
 In fact, I’m already wearing them most days.
 Nothing looks as feminine as sandals!
 I like to have at least one pair of metallic sandals to elevate an outfit.

 I also love having a pair of neutral sandals, something close to my skin tone.
 They elongate the legs no matter what you’re wearing.
-And of course, they’re versatile.
-I’m loving these Naturalizer slides in birchwood.
+I puchased these Naturalizer slides in birchwood last year and I’m still wearing them.
 They are extremely comfortable and come in other colors, too.
 I also have the black ones.

 Of course you can enjoy wearing more colorful or ornamented sandals in the summer, too.
 But for me metallics and neutrals are the essentials.

 Here’s a shopping widget with lots of sweet sandal options.
 Just keep in mind that for these Summer Wardrobe Essentials you’re looking for sandals that you can wear with a variety of things from shorts to pants to skirts and dresses.

 Keep in mind that almost every sandal in the shopping widget below comes in multiple colors.

 1-2 Summer Handbags